danamlewis/OpenHumansDataTools/README.md

 ## Tool #2: Unzip and convert json to csv, on data from OH from the AndroidAPS uploader type

-This script checks for the existence of AndroidAPS uploader data (under direct-sharing396 folder, which is the Open Humans designation for this uploader project), unzips the files, puts the BG and timestamp in a simplified csv file (similar to "entries" from the Nightscout uploader type), and converts the remaining files into csv as well.
+[unzip-csvify-AAPS-OpenHumans-data.sh](unzip-csvify-AAPS-OpenHumans-data.sh) checks for the existence of AndroidAPS uploader data (under direct-sharing396 folder, which is the Open Humans designation for this uploader project), unzips the files, puts the BG and timestamp in a simplified csv file (similar to "entries" from the Nightscout uploader type), and converts the remaining files into csv as well.
 Each .zip file remains, and a folder with the file name is created with all converted json and .csv folders below (see picture below for example).

 <img width="252" alt="image" src="https://user-images.githubusercontent.com/7468165/exampleAAPSconvertedtoCSV-data-example.png">